'Uncomfortable truth’: The new push for a slavery reparations commission in Congress

 Government efforts to help formerly enslaved people “achieve some semblance of economic freedom, such as with ‘40 acres and a mule,’ were stymied,” according to the National Archives.
 “Without federal land compensation—or any compensation—many ex-slaves were forced into sharecropping, tenancy farming, convict-leasing, or some form of menial labor arrangements aimed at keeping them economically subservient and tied to land owned by former slaveholders.”

-Carter G. Woodson, the founder of Black History Month, wrote in his 1933 book “The Mis-Education of the Negro,” that the poverty that afflicted Black people, “for a generation after Emancipation held them down to the lowest order of society, nominally free but economically enslaved."
+Carter G. Woodson, the founder of Black History Month, wrote in his 1933 book “The Mis-Education of the Negro” that the poverty that afflicted Black people “for a generation after Emancipation held them down to the lowest order of society, nominally free but economically enslaved."

-In July, dozens of organization, including the ACLU, Amnesty International, Asians Americans Advancing Justice and the NAACP, sent a letter to House Speaker Nancy Pelosi and other lawmakers demanding Congress move swiftly on the issue of reparations.
+In July, Human Rights Watch sent a letter to House Speaker Nancy Pelosi and other lawmakers demanding Congress move swiftly on the issue of reparations.
+The letter was signed by dozens of organizations, including the ACLU, Amnesty International, Asians Americans Advancing Justice and the NAACP.

-“People in the U.S. are increasingly aware that there is no way forward from the current strife without addressing one of the nation’s most egregious violations of human rights—the institution of slavery," the organizations wrote in a joint letter to Congress.
+“People in the U.S. are increasingly aware that there is no way forward from the current strife without addressing one of the nation’s most egregious violations of human rights—the institution of slavery," the letter said.

 Read more Retropolis: